junxit/us-congress-bills-119/metadata.md

 - 2025-09-18 — Introduced in Senate
 - 2025-09-18 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2025-10-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 203.
+- 2025-10-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition pursuant to 5 U.S.C.
+802(c).
+- 2025-10-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition pursuant to 5 U.S.C.
+802(c).